ShivanganaRawat/Multimodal_Humour_Recognition/README.md

 <img src="/images/flowchart.png" alt="flowchart" width="700"/>

-The results we have got with our multimodal representation(without any strategic fusion of modality representation) is as follows:
+The results we have got with our multimodal representation(with and without strategic fusion of modality representation) is as follows:

 <img src="/images/result.png" alt="results" width="500" >